 Toy Story Land

-Toy Story Land has only one Quick Service restaurant, Woody’s Lunch Box, and currently no shops.
-There are two kinds of entertainment in Toy Story Land, which are the Green Army Patrol and the Green Army Drum Corps.
+Toy Story Land has only one Quick Service restaurant, Woody’s Lunch Box, and currently no shops other than a few kiosks and one pop up shop at the end of Toy Story Mania.
+There are two kinds of entertainment in Toy Story Land, which are the Green Army Patrol and the Green Army Drum Corps who roam the area.

 - Alien Swirling Saucers

 Star Wars: Galaxy’s Edge is Walt Disney World’s newest land addition and opened in August of 2019.

 Restaurant options and beverage locations in Galaxy’s Edge include: